How Can Blockchain Benefit Pharmacies?

 Blockchain for the pharmacies

 The application of blockchain in one pharmacy might be trivial, but its true power lies in the way records are maintained.
-A lot of use cases within the pharmaceutical and healthcare industries can utilize this technology.
+A lot of use cases within the pharmacies, and pharmaceutical and healthcare industries can utilize this technology.

 - Health records: Maintain immutable patient records that can be accessed by medical professionals easily.
 These records cannot be changed.